 New Zealand users ONLY:

-Since November 2017, NZSAR has installed a New Zealand based Database Server for NZ SAR groups only.
+Since November 2017, NZSAR has installed a New Zealand based Database Server for NZ Search and Rescue groups only.

 To be able to use this server, please send an email to

 firstname.lastname@example.org with your Group name, and I will allocate you a 'GroupID' and Callsign range.